nickfargo/state/src/state.coffee.md

 ### [Constructor](#state--constructor)

+The constructor is limited to setting the references that define `this` `State`’s relations, and then computing its `attributes` bit mask based on those relations and the intrinsic heritability of each attribute.

+Only afterward is the `State`’s `Content`, as defined in a provided `expression`, then `initialize`d into the instance, if necessary.

       constructor: ( base, @name, expression ) ->

+###### Relation definitions

 The `base` argument can specify either a `superstate` from which to inherit, or an `owner` for which to act as a new `root` state.